gaverin/WhisperX-Flask-server/README.md

 # WhisperX-Flask-server
-WhisperX-Flask-server is simple speech-to-text containerized microservice based on WhipserX and Flask.
+WhisperX-Flask-server is a speech-to-text containerized microservice based on WhipserX and Flask.
 It provides a SwaggerUI interface that allows you to easily interact with the APIs and pass the correct arguments.

 ## Getting started
 1. Clone this repository and navigate into it: